imyashkale/portfolio/docs/index.md

 ## Summary

+> A Byte-Sized Tale of a Code Whisperer

 I am a **Software Developer** at SRS Consulting Inc. with over 4 years of experience in **Golang**.
 My expertise spans across building scalable and efficient applications using Golang, with a keen focus on web development, networking, database access, and distributed systems.
 I am proficient in various Golang libraries and frameworks, AWS solutions, and I constantly seek out new tools and technologies to enhance my skills and stay updated in the industry.

 My commitment as a software developer is to deliver high-quality code, meet client expectations, and enjoy working on challenging projects that stretch the limits of technology.
 I thrive in team collaborations, bringing innovative solutions to complex problems.

 ## Skills Matrix

+> Where Code Meets Craft

 | Skill Categories          | Skills                                    |
 |---------------------------|-------------------------------------------|